UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_04.md

 ---
 # What is a merge conflict?

-Error message that indicates that there are changes on the remote repository that you do not have locally.
+This error message indicates that there are changes on the remote repository that you do not have in your local repository.

 <center>